-The police department received 9,168 calls for service in 2020.
-This is only a 2.9% decrease during a pandemic with statewide stay-at-homes orders mandated by the governor's office.
+The police department received 9,853 calls for service in 2021.
+This is an approximate 7.5% increase from last year.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
-Not counting the chief, assistant chief, detective and SRO, the average number of calls per officer was 833 calls per each patrol officer in 2020.
+Not counting the chief, assistant chief, detective and SRO, the average number of calls per officer was 821 calls per each patrol officer in 2021 if fully staffed.